-[0014] A key parameter affecting the voltage produced by TE modules (also referred to herein as couples or thermocouples) is the length-to-area (L/A) ratio of the individual thermoelements, where A is the cross sectional area of a thermoelement.
-Current monolithic (or discrete element) modules are characterized by L/A values of less than about 20 cm-1.
+[0015] A key parameter affecting the voltage produced by TE modules (also referred to herein as couples or thermocouples) is the length-to-area (L/A) ratio of the individual thermoelements, where A is the cross sectional area of a thermoelement.
+Current monolithic (or discrete element) modules are characterized by L/A values of less than about 20 cm^{-1} .
 Although some superlattice TE devices have been proposed that have L/A values that are much higher than the current monolithic devices, the superlattice TE devices suffer other shortcomings.
 Current superlattice TE devices have been proposed to comprise a n-type superlattice structure having alternating layers of 50 Å in thickness with individual n-type elements being about 0.0001 cm in total thickness.
 Although superlattice TEs are relatively efficient with relatively high Seebeck coefficients, there is no superlattice TE technology where films are depositable on flexible substrates.

-Currently, all superlattice materials are deposited on single crystals; the films are grown on GaAs substrates and then are removed and applied to another substrate.
-Thus, superlattice TEs are not typically useful for applications requiring small or compact TE devices.
+[0016] Currently, all superlattice materials are deposited on single crystals; the films are grown on GaAs substrates and then are removed and applied to another substrate.
+Thus, prior to this disclosure, superlattice TEs were not typically useful for applications requiring small or compact TE devices.

-[0015] Accordingly, disclosed are thin film thermoelectric (TE) modules and power sources.
+[0017] Accordingly, disclosed are various thermoelectric power devices and sources such as thin film thermoelectric (TE) modules and power sources.
 Certain embodiments of the disclosed thin film TE modules and power sources have relatively large L/A ratio values, greater than about 20 cm-1 and perhaps more typically greater than about 100 cm-1.
 Certain embodiments of the disclosed thin film TE modules and power sources have even larger L/A ratio values, for example up to about 1,000 to about 10,000 cm^{-1} or greater.
-The L/A ratio values of certain embodiments of the disclosed TE power sources allow fabrication of μW to W power supplies providing voltages greater than 1 volt even when activated by relatively small temperature differences, such as 20° C. or 10° C., and certain embodiments even at temperature differences as small as about 5° C. The size of the disclosed TE power sources are relatively small-having volumes in the range of one to ten cm3-much smaller than existing devices that operate in the 1 μ W to 1 W range, and certain embodiments provide voltages of greater than 1 V.
+The L/A ratio values of certain embodiments of the disclosed TE power sources allow fabrication of μW to W power supplies providing voltages greater than 1 volt even when activated by relatively small temperature differences, such as 20° C. or 10° C., and certain embodiments even at temperature differences as small as about 5° C. The size of the disclosed TE power sources are relatively small-having volumes in the range of one to ten cm3-much smaller than existing devices that operate in the 1 μW to 1 W range, and certain embodiments provide voltages of greater than 1 V.

-[0016] More specifically, the disclosed TE power sources comprise, in part, arrays of TE couples having multiple thermoelements (e.g., an n-type and a p-type thermoelement pair).
-The thermoelements are formed of sputter deposited thin films of $Bi_x Te_y$, $Sb_x Te_y$ and $Bi_x Se_y$ alloys where x is typically about 2 and y is typically about 3.
+[0018] More specifically, the disclosed thin film TE power sources comprise, in part, arrays of TE couples having multiple thermoelements (e.g., an n-type and a p-type thermoelement pair).
+The thermoelements are formed of sputter deposited thin films of Bi_xTe_y , Sb_xTe_y and Bi_xSe_y alloys where x is typically about 2 and y is typically about 3.
 The thermoelements form the modules (thermocouples) for converting thermal energy to electrical energy.
-Such thermoelements typically comprise thin films of TE materials having L/A ratios greater than about 500 cm-1.
+Such thermoelements typically comprise thin films of TE materials having L/A ratios greater than about 500 cm1.
 The devices include modules where thin films of p-type and n-type TE materials are deposited, e.g., on a suitable flexible substrate and are electrically connected to one another in series or in series-parallel.

-[0017] Embodiments of the TE power sources comprise multiple TE modules, a heat source and a mechanism for removing heat.
-The TE power source may additionally include one or more ceramic plates or a ceramic-coated metallic shoe or the like as hot and cold junctions (connections).
+[0019] Embodiments of the thin film TE power sources comprise multiple TE modules, a high-temperature member (or heat source) and a low-temperature member (some mechanism for removing heat).
+The TE power source may additionally include one or more hot and cold connections or junctions, such as ceramic plates or ceramic-coated metallic shoes or the like.